 - I am not bloated, EVER

 Now this is obviously very much related to my ulcerative colitis healing.
 It is a disease of the gut, after all.
 But oh my lordy, I can’t tell you how good it feels to never be bloated.
 My stomach is flat ALL THE TIME.
-And, you know, it just feels incredible.
+And it feels incredible.
 I wonder how many people go through their lives perpetually bloated but never knowing any different.
 I did.
 And now I don’t.
 And it is fabulous.

 Not Eating Junk Food is More Satisfying Than Eating It